- For information on the government’s response to Coronavirus visit gov.uk/coronavirus

 Surrey Heath Prepared

 We are making temporary changes to our parking operations.

-- Knoll Road multi-storey car park will be closed from 8pm on Friday 27 March 2020.
-The open air surface area of this car park will remain open.
-Restricted bays such as those for Disabled users and Community Transport buses will still be enforced.
+- Knoll Road multi-storey car park has reopened.
+Parking will remain free for an initial period.
+In the open air surface area of the car park, restricted bays such as those for disabled users and Community Transport buses will still be enforced.

 - All other council-owned car parks will remain open and operate free of charge from Thursday 26 March 2020 and throughout this period.

 - All permit holders, both car park and on-street residential, will have their permits automatically extended to cover the period where parking is provided for free.

 - We will not be processing new car park or residential parking permit applications during this period.